janis-commerce/lambda/README.md

 A package to handle **JANIS** Services invokes between **AWS** lambdas functions for [Serverless Framework](https://www.serverless.com/) using :package: [sls-helper](https://www.npmjs.com/package/sls-helper) and :package: [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis).

-This not remplace :package: [Microservice-call](https://www.npmjs.com/package/@janiscommerce/microservice-call) for comunication between services, or :package: [Event-Emitter](https://www.npmjs.com/package/@janiscommerce/event-emitter) for comunication using Events.
+This not replace :package: [Microservice-call](https://www.npmjs.com/package/@janiscommerce/microservice-call) for comunication between services, or :package: [Event-Emitter](https://www.npmjs.com/package/@janiscommerce/event-emitter) for comunication using Events.

-The main idea is use it to invoke lambda function in the same service, and divide large process into small lambdas functions which are gonna to be executed chainned.
+The main idea is use it to invoke lambda function in the same service, and divide large process into small lambdas functions which are gonna be executed chained.

 ---